unrealwork/atsd-use-cases/chart-of-the-day/wa-wqi/README.md

 | `wqiturb` | **Turbidity**, a measurement which records the cloudiness of haziness of water in Nephelometric Turbidity Units (NTU) | 0.09 |

 These metrics all have individual weights applied based on their importance in the overall make-up of the health of a body of water, and have been converted to a 0-100 ascending scale.
-Such a scale can be ambiguous to the amateur viewer, and so conversions to qualitative words have also been provided below:
+Such a scale can be ambiguous to the amateur viewer, thus conversions to qualitative words have also been provided below:

 | Range | Quality |